InnerShadow/Neural_networks/Autoencoder/README.md

 Like test of this we have "Test style transfer using z_meaner & tr_style" block, where we took same spots of hidden layer dimension & generate diffrent images with the style of "dig1" writing.
 GUN.py using generator & discriminator to compite with each other to make more realistic images.
-GUn+VAE.py has VAE on generator input unlike GUN.py has just noizer + generator.x``
+GUN+VAE.py has VAE as generator unlike GUN.py has just noizer + generator.x``